Book by the end of October & save

 Includes specialist guide and on-site field equipment.

-NST and PortAventura have been working closely together to bring you the very best value tickets.
+We have been working closely with PortAventura to bring you the very best value tickets.

-PortAventura has everything to make a school trip unforgettable!
-Both pupils and teachers will have a great time in the two amazing parks.
+PortAventura has everything to make a trip here unforgettable!
+Both students and teachers will have a great time in the two amazing parks.
 PortAventura Park is an astonishing amusement park divided in six thematic areas with many rides and shows.
 Costa Caribe Aquatic Park is a water park packed with waves and slides.

 Together you can travel around the six themed areas of the park: Mediterrània, China, México, Polynesia, Far West and SésamoAventura.
 Take in several shows, from the dazzling wonders of Teatro Imperial in China to the exotic dances of Polynesia and then enjoy the thrills and spills of the many, many rides.